-So type e0 = ellinit([6,-3,9,-16,-14]).
+So type

+$$e0 = ellinit([6,-3,9,-16,-14])$$

 This computes a number of things about the elliptic curve defined by the affine equation

-$$y^2 + 6xy + 9y = x^3 - 3x^2 - 16x - 14.$$
+$$y^2 + 6xy + 9y = x^3 - 3x^2 - 16x - 14$$ .

 It is not that clear what all these funny numbers mean, except that we recognize the first few of them as the coefficients we just input.
-To retrieve meaningful information from such complicated objects (and number fields will be much worse), you are advised to use the so-called member functions.
+To retrieve meaningful information from such complicated objects (and number fields will be much worse), one uses so-called member functions.
 Type?. to get a complete list.
 Whenever ell appears in the right hand side, we can apply the corresponding function to an object output by ellinit.
 (I'm sure you know how the other init functions will be called now, don't you?
-Oh, by the way, neither clapinit nor pridinit exist.)
+Oh, by the way, neither clgpinit nor pridinit exist.)

 Let's try it.
-The discriminant e.disc is equal to 37, hence the conductor of the curve is 37.
+The discriminant e0.disc is equal to 37, hence the conductor of the curve is 37.
 Of course in general it is not so trivial.
-In fact, although the equation of the curve is clearly minimal (since the discriminant is 12th-power-free), it is not in standard reduced form, so type e = ellminimalmodel(e0), which gives the ell structure associated with the standard model, exactly as if we had used ellinit on a reduced equation.
-For some related data, type gr = ellglobalred(e0).
-The first component gr[1] tells us that the conductor is 37 as we already knew.
-The second component is a 4-component vector which allows us to get the minimal equation: in fact e is ellchangecurve(e0, <math>gr[2]).
-You can for the moment ignore the third component gr[3] (for the impatient reader, this is the product of the local Tamagawa numbers, $c_p$ ).
+In fact, although the equation of the curve is clearly minimal (since the discriminant is 12th-power-free), it is not in standard reduced form, so type which gives the ell structure attached to the standard model, exactly as if we had used ellinit on a reduced equation.
+For some related data, type